 Popular Historic Pasadena Neighborhoods

 Not quite 500 homes, this neighborhood was once a favorite campsite of California Indians.
-Later, large ranchos were created, and in 1869 Alfred B. Chapman acquired nearly 2,000 acres of the Santa Anita Rancho for the sum of $10.00 per acre.
+Later, large ranchos were created, and in 1869 Alfred B. Chapman acquired nearly 2,000 acres of the Santa Anita Rancho for $10.00 per acre.
 In the 1920s, Jim Stewart and Ben Quigley opened a real estate office and began subdividing Chapman Woods into the homes we have today.

 This is a tree-lined neighborhood of more modest homes.
 Highlights of Daisy Villa include the popular Victory Park and its Farmer’s Market.